josepablocam/ams/artifact-submission-materials/INSTALL.md

+# NOTE:

+Please note that the documents in this folder reflect our artifact at the time of submission for artifact evaluation.
+We have updated our artifact to reflect camera ready changes: these changes are reflected in all other folders (except for `artifact-submission-materials`) as of September 14th 2020.

+# Start of original document

 # Document Overview
 The goal of this INSTALL.md is to provide steps for downloading a prepackaged VM with AMS, or alternatively building AMS from source.